Oil Market Surges On Shock Output Cuts - UrduPoint

 The oil cartel had already angered Washington in October by slashing production by two million barrels per day.

-- 'Revive geopolitical tensions' - Sunday's decision is "in reality" aimed at pushing prices higher but could have a political impact too, senior analyst Ipek Ozkardeskaya at Swissquote Bank said.

-The drop in global oil supplies is "enough to revive geopolitical tensions with the United States, which already called the decision ill-advised, and more than enough to spur the inflation worries across the world", she said.

 The news sparked bumper gains for energy companies and lifted London and Paris stock markets, although Frankfurt dipped.
-On Wall Street, shares mostly picked up too.
+On Wall Street, both the Dow and S&P 500 advanced, while the Nasdaq dipped.

+"We had another week-end with event risk but it wasn't the banks this time.
+It was OPEC," said LBBW's Karl Haeling, adding that markets were taking the news in stride.

 Shares in US oil giant ExxonMobil and France's TotalEnergies rose more than five percent, while Britain's BP and Shell were more than four percent higher.